1technophile/OpenMQTTGateway/docs/use/ble.md

 `mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT/config -m '{"pubServiceDataUUID":true}'`

+## Store BLE configuration into the gateway

+Open MQTT Gateway has the capability to save the current configuration and reload it at startup.

+To store the running configuration into the gateway, use the command:

+`mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT/config -m '{"save":true}'`

+At any time, you can reload the stored configuration with the command:

+`mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT/config -m '{"load":true}'`

+If you want to erase the stored configuration, use the command:

+`mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT/config -m '{"erase":true}'`
+Note that it will not change the running configuration, only ensure default configuration is used at next startup.

+By the way, if you want to load the default built-in configuration, use the command:

+`mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT/config -m '{"init":true}'`
+Note that it will not change the stored configuration, `erase` or `save` is still needed to overwrite the saved configuration.

 ## Read/write BLE characteristics over MQTT (ESP32 only)

 The gateway can read and write BLE characteristics from devices and provide the results in an MQTT message.